Home / Making Alkyl Halides From Alcohols

 Last updated: November 7th, 2022 |

 Making Alkyl Halides From Alcohols

 In today’s post we show that treating alcohols with HCl, HBr, or HI (which all fall under the catch-all term “HX” where X is a halide) results in the formation of alkyl halides.
-Summary: